warestack/cc/Class-6/README.md

 * You only need to provide a meaningful name, e.g., *my-gke-cluster*.
 * By default, we will deploy **3** nodes.
 * This might take some time, so sit tight!

+> **Follow the instructions on the video on how to create your cluster.**

+In Google Cloud Console, search for “Kubernetes Engine”.

+If prompted, click “Enable” to activate the API.

+Open Kubernetes Clusters Page

+Go to Kubernetes Engine → Clusters.

+Click “+ Create”.

+Choose the Cluster Mode

+By default, Google Cloud now suggests an Autopilot cluster.

+For manual control and settings (as shown in the video), click “Switch to Standard cluster”.

+Alternatively, from the clusters page, use the “+ Create → Standard” option.

+Configure the Cluster

+Set a name, region/zone, and other settings as shown in the tutorial (e.g. number of nodes, machine type).

+Create the Cluster

+Click “Create” and wait for Google Cloud to provision the cluster.

+Once ready, you’ll see its status as “Running”.

 13. Activate the Cloud Shell, and deploy our app in Kubernetes!